-Some of the challenges faced by gifted-GLBTQ youth
+Some of the challenges faced by gifted-LGBTQ youth

-- GLBTQ teens in the US are 3 times more likely than their heterosexual peers to be assaulted at school and 3 times more likely to be threatened or injured with a weapon at school (Human Rights Watch, 2001)
+- LGBTQ teens in the US are 2 times more likely than their heterosexual peers to be assaulted at school and twice as likely to be threatened or injured with a weapon at school (Human Rights Watch, 2016)

-- GLBTQ students who have been bullied are almost twice as likely as their straight peers to miss school (72 vs. 43 percent), resulting in GPAs that are one-half point lower (on average) than students who feel safe and do not miss school (GLSEN, 2009)—critical for g/t students!*
+- LGBTQ students who have been bullied are almost twice as likely as their straight peers to miss school (72 vs. 43 percent), resulting in GPAs that are one-half point lower (on average) than students who feel safe and do not miss school (GLSEN, 2017)—critical for g/t students!*

-- Between 20 and 40 percent of homeless youth identify as GLBTQ, resulting in part from 26 percent of teens getting kicked out of the house by parents after coming out; they face tremendous, ongoing crises from risky sexual behavior, substance abuse, mental health issues, and victimization (National Gay and Lesbian Task Force, 2006)
+- Between 20 and 40 percent of homeless youth identify as LGBTQ, resulting in part from 26 percent of teens getting kicked out of the house by parents after coming out; they face tremendous, ongoing crises from risky sexual behavior, substance abuse, mental health issues, and victimization (University of Chicago, 2017)

 - GT students often experience the effects of overexcitabilities/hypersensitivities (Dabrowski/Piechowski), which can result in rapid escalation of perceived or actual injustices, slights, and/or bullying.
 See below for more information on overexcitabilities (OEs, for short).